 George and Dragon

 This pub near Penrith, restored in 2008 by Charles Lowther, is part of the Askham Hall Estate.
-This restaurant uses only fresh and local products that comes either from their farm at Askham Hall which is about 2 miles away or from the surrounding farmers.
+This restaurant uses only fresh and local products that come either from their farm at Askham Hall which is about 2 miles away or from the local farmers.

 The restaurant is very chic with a clean and modern decor while still keeping a traditional pub atmosphere.
 The wine list is excellent with reasonable prices.
 Beer lovers or other cocktails amateurs will also be delighted.
 As for the menu itself, it has something to please everyone including vegetarians.
 You can combine a late lunch / early dinner at this restaurant with a visit to the Lowther Castle.